dominikgorczyca/Javascript-Quiz/README.md

 # Javascript-Quiz
-This is a JavaScript Quiz website which uses Quiz-Api to fetch the questions.
+This is a JavaScript Quiz website which uses [QuizApi](https://quizapi.io/) to fetch the questions.
+You can visit it [HERE](https://dominikgorczyca.github.io/Javascript-Quiz/)